top of page

 The Different Types Of Solar Shingles

-There are two different designs for photovoltaic shingles: interlocking and integrated.
+There are two different designs for solar shingles: interlocking and integrated.
 Although they aren’t quite as sleek, the interlocking shingles are relatively simple to install.
 They provide protection, so no additional roofing materials are needed underneath.

 The solar shingle array has a low profile because the solar cells are close to the roof deck and do not contain a frame.
 GAF Materials Corporation and Suntegra Shingles offer an interlocking solar shingle product.
 Unfortunately, with this product, the solar shingles look different from the remainder of the roof.